jonascarpay/jonascarpay.github.io/posts/2022-09-19-declarative-deployment.md

 Furthermore, if Nix and Terraform are _completely_ new to you, you might want to look at some more basic tutorials first.
 For Nix, [Serokell's Practical Nix Flakes](https://serokell.io/blog/practical-nix-flakes) should be a solid starting point, and for Terraform, the [official AWS tutorial](https://learn.hashicorp.com/collections/terraform/aws-get-started) should get you up to speed.

+To follow along you only need [Nix](https://nixos.org/download.html#download-nix) installed on your system.
+Nix will take care of providing us with a Terraform executable.

 I should also mention that we'll be compiling images for x86-64 Linux, so you if you want to follow along you probably want to do so from a x86-64 Linux system, be it natively or from a VM.
 It's possible to do cross-compilation with Nix, but a proper treatment of how to do so is outside the scope of this tutorial.